Increase your skills and expand your impact on the world with an MPP degree at Sanford.

 Highlight for Basic Page

 The Margolis Scholarship is for applicants who have strong interest in health policy or have experience in the health field.
 Scholars are linked with the world-class experts and leading-edge research on the Duke University campus and in Washington, DC.
 Scholars are considered for competitive scholarships, as well as paid summer internships.
 The program is a collaboration between the Duke-Margolis Center for Health Policy and the Sanford School.
-Find out more here.
+In addition to the standard MPP application, applicants should prepare a brief statement of interest (3-page maximum) detailing your interest in the Margolis Scholarship and how it will benefit you, including previous health policy experience, key areas or topics of interest, and future professional goals and direction.
+This additional statement should be uploaded along with your MPP statement of purpose within the application.
+Find out more about the Duke-Margolis application process here.

 The Carlucci Fellowship